 A sloshing sound in the stomach is usually expected and mostly harmless.
 However, it can be a sign of a gastrointestinal disorder.
 A sloshing sound in the stomach is an indicator that there is excess fluid in the abdominal cavity.
 The extra fluid can make sloshing sounds as it moves around the abdomen.

-When someone experiences bloating, they may also have sloshing sounds in their stomach.
-It happens when excess air or gas gets trapped in the gastrointestinal tract.
-People often experience this after eating a large meal, gulping drinks too fast, or chewing gum.
-Bloating should go away once the gas passes through the gastrointestinal tract and exits the body through burps and flatulence.
+Bloating, which occurs when excess air or gas gets trapped in the gastrointestinal tract, may also cause sloshing sounds in the stomach.
+It is often experienced after eating a large meal, gulping drinks too fast, or chewing gum.
+Bloating should disappear when the gas passes through the gastrointestinal tract and exits the body through burps and flatulence.

 For your reference, here are some of the leading causes of sloshing noises in the stomach:

-• Borborygmi: These gurgling sounds occur when gas and fluids move through your intestines.
-They are typically associated with hunger and are not usually indicative of severe health issues.
+- Borborygmi: These gurgling sounds occur when gas and fluids move through your intestines.
+They are typically associated with hunger and do not usually indicate severe health issues.

 When Should I Be Worried About Stomach Noises?

-Stomach noises are a common occurrence; most of the time, they are nothing to worry about.
+Stomach noises are common, and most of the time, they are nothing to worry about.
 However, noises and other symptoms like bloating, indigestion, or abdominal pain may indicate a more severe problem.

 The human body is a strange and beautiful thing.
 Most of us spend our lives getting to know its many quirks, from the summer-rain smell of our armpits to the involuntary muscle twitches we experience falling asleep at night.